Kofi Akpabli: Journalism

-Akpabli is so far the only newspaper journalist in Ghana to have won the CNN award; the other winners all being broadcast journalists.
-He is also the only freelancer from Ghana to have reached that far.
+Akpabli is so far the only newspaper journalist and freelancer in Ghana to have won the CNN award; the other winners all being broadcast journalists.

 Writing

 Akpabli started writing in 1991 when as a sixth-form student, a historical play he wrote captured first prize in a National Play Writing Contest.
 It was organized by the Pan African Historical Theatre Festival (PANAFEST).
 The theatre piece, 'The Prince and the Slave', has subsequently run at the Art Centre in Accra, and at the Cape Coast Castle.

 Akpabli describes himself as a writer and cultural activist whose scholarly interests include researching and communicating key values of African arts and culture.
 Since January 2012, he has been a writing a weekly travel column entitled "Going Places" which focuses on culture and tourism issues around the world for the Mirror Newspaper of the Graphic Communication Group.
 He is also a features contributor for the Daily Graphic and the Business and Financial Times.

 Prof. Atukwei Okai described him as a "philosophical essayist".
 Prof. Esi Sutherland-Addy also describes Akpabli's writing thus: "I have been trying to figure out what the x-factor in Kofi Akpabli's work is and I think I have it.
 It is his ability to let Ghana speak to him instead of him speaking 'at' Ghana".

 Since 2011 he has led a national campaign to promote reading for pleasure.
 Together with his project partner and author Nana Awere Damoah, they read at corporate events, schools and to the general body.